BIH-MI/herald-lang/README.md

 ## License

-&copy; 2024 Berlin Institute of Health
+&copy; 2023-2024 Berlin Institute of Health

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## External Libraries

-HERALD uses external libraries.
-Their licenses are listed in the respective folders.